google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **mesh** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`mesh <mesh>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`mesh <asset-mesh>` element of the defaults class.
 | The only mesh attribute available here is: **scale**.

 .. _default-material: